MileHacker Logo

 • Directly contact hotels and tour operators for accessibility details.

-• Private transfer services can offer accessible vehicles.
+• Private transfer services can offer wheelchair-accessible vehicles.

-• Specialized tour operators can provide tailored experiences.
+• Specialized tour operators is able to supply tailored experiences.

-• Inform your airline and hotel of specific needs well in advance.
+• Inform your airline and hotel of certain needs well in advance.

 Important Tip

-For travelers with specific needs, directly contacting hotels, tour operators, and attractions for accessibility information is advised.
+For visitors with particular needs, directly contacting hotels, tour operators, and attractions for accessibility information is advised.

 Time-Saving Tips